mohsen-karami/giti/README.md

 This command specifies the origin branch you wanna use as your new branch's starting point.
 Ignoring this option will consider the current branch you're checking out as the origin branch.

+#### giti fresh -n/--name `new-branch-name` --push

+Imagine you've done your work and wanna push it on a new repository.
+You need to create a new repository, set a remote branch as upstream, and then commit and push your changes.
+In such cases, you can achieve all the mentioned steps by only running the `giti fresh` command with the `--push` attribute.

 ### giti push

 If your work is done and you wanna upload your changes into your intended remote repository, all thing you need to do is to run the `giti push` command.
 Through the process, it stages your working tree files, commits them by getting your commit message as a required field, and description and reference link as additional optional fields, and then pushes them into the remote repository.